zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Bucket Policies: JSON based policies

+Use S3 bucket for policy to:

+1. Grant public access to the bucket
+2. Force objects to be encrypted at upload
+3. Grant access to another accout(Cross Accout)

+> 例题
+>
+> A company has multiple AWS accounts for various departments.
+One of the departments wants to share an Amazon S3 bucket with all other department.
+> Which solution will require the LEAST amount of effort?
+>
+> - A. Enable cross-account S3 replication for the bucket.
+> - B. Create a pre-signed URL for the bucket and share it with other departments.
+> - C. Set the S3 bucket policy to allow cross-account access to other departments.
+> - D. Create IAM users for each of the departments and configure a read-only IAM policy.

 Bucket settings for Block Public Access

 **These settings were created to prevent company data leaks**